Jesus wept - why did Jesus weep?

 Question: "Jesus wept - why did Jesus weep?"

-Two passages in Scripture teach that Jesus wept.
-In both instances our Lord was looking on man's misery, and both demonstrate our Lord's (loving) human nature, His compassion for people and the life He offers to those who believe.
+Two passages in the Gospels and one in the Epistles (Hebrews 5:7) teach that Jesus wept.
+In the Gospels our Lord wept as He looked on man’s misery, and both instances demonstrate our Lord’s (loving) human nature, His compassion for people, and the life He offers to those who believe.
 When Jesus wept, He showed all these things.

-The first passage, John 11:1-45, concerns the death and resurrection of Lazarus, brother of Mary and Martha and a friend of our Lord.
-Jesus wept (John 11:35) when He gathered with the sisters and others mourning Lazarus' death.
+John 11:1–45 concerns the death and resurrection of Lazarus, the brother of Mary and Martha and a friend of our Lord.
+Jesus wept (John 11:35) when He gathered with the sisters and others mourning Lazarus’s death.
 Jesus did not weep over the death itself since He knew Lazarus would soon be raised and ultimately spend eternity with Him in heaven.
 Yet He could not help but weep when confronted with the wailing and sobbing of Mary, Martha, and the other mourners (John 11:33).
-The original language indicates that our Lord wept 'silent tears' or tears of compassion for His friends (Romans 12:15).
+The original language indicates that our Lord wept “silent tears” or tears of compassion for His friends (Romans 12:15).

-The second passage, Luke 19:41-44, took place during the Lord's last trip to Jerusalem, shortly before He was crucified at the insistence of His own people, the people He came to save.
-Earlier the Lord had said, "O Jerusalem, Jerusalem, the city that kills the prophets and stones those sent to her!
+In Luke 19:41–44 the Lord is taking His last trip to Jerusalem shortly before He was crucified at the insistence of His own people, the people He came to save.
+Earlier, the Lord had said, “O Jerusalem, Jerusalem, the city that kills the prophets and stones those sent to her!
 How often I wanted to gather your children together, just as a hen gathers her brood under her wings, and you would not have it” (Luke 13:34).
-So now as our Lord approached Jerusalem and thought of all those lost souls, "He saw the city and wept over it" (Luke 19:41).
-Here, "wept" is the same word used to describe the weeping of Mary and the others in John 11:33, so we know that Jesus cried aloud in anguish over the future of the city.
-That future was less than 40 years distant; in 70 AD more than 1,000,000 residents of Jerusalem died in one of the most gruesome sieges in recorded history.
+As our Lord approached Jerusalem and thought of all those lost souls, “He saw the city and wept over it” (Luke 19:41).
+Here, wept is the same word used to describe the weeping of Mary and the others in John 11:33, so we know that Jesus cried aloud in anguish over the future of the city.
+That future was less than 40 years distant; in AD 70 more than 1,000,000 residents of Jerusalem died in one of the most gruesome sieges in recorded history.

 Our Lord wept differently in these two instances because the eternal outcomes were entirely different.
-Martha, Mary and Lazarus have eternal life because they believed in the Lord Jesus Christ, but most in Jerusalem did not believe and therefore do not have life.
-The same is true today: “Jesus said to her, ‘I am the resurrection and the life; he who believes in Me will live even if he dies'” (John 11:25).
+Martha, Mary, and Lazarus had eternal life because they believed in the Lord Jesus Christ, but most in Jerusalem did not believe and therefore did not have life.
+The same is true today: “Jesus said to her, ‘I am the resurrection and the life; he who believes in Me will live even if he dies’” (John 11:25).

 Jesus: The Greatest Life of All by Charles Swindoll and Logos Bible Software.